DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: Privacy-Preserving Messaging

 {\textsf{AE}\xspace} {\textsf{\authenc.enc}} {\textsf{\authenc.dec}}

-Journalists use the Diffie-Hellman key exchange to compute mailbox addresses and message encryption keys.
-They use different keys for different purposes.
-Queriers generate a fresh key for every query and use that key to receive query replies, and to send conversation messages associated with a query.
+Journalists use the Diffie-Hellman key exchange to compute mailbox addresses and message encryption keys, and an authenticated encryption scheme \authenc to encrypt messages.
+Queriers generate a fresh key for every query and use that key to receive query replies and to send conversation messages associated with that query.
 Document owners use a medium-term key to send query replies and to receive conversation messages from queriers (see Section~\ref{sub:designing_datashare}).
-Moreover, journalists exchange cover traffic.
-They use fresh cover keys to send cover traffic and their medium-term keys to receive cover traffic.
-Journalists use an authenticated encryption scheme \authenc to encrypt messages.
+When exchanging cover traffic, journalists use fresh cover keys to send and their medium-term keys to receive.

 \begin{protocol}[$\phsendraw(\jourSK_S, \jourPK_R, m)$] To send message $m$ to recipient $R$ with public key $\jourPK_R$, a sender with private key $\jourSK_S$ proceeds as follows.
 Let $n_s$ be the number of times $S$ called $\phsendraw$ to send a message to $R$ before.
-The sender: \begin{enumerate}[noitemsep,topsep=0pt] \item computes the Diffie-Hellman key $\dhkex = \textvar{DH}(\jourSK_S, \jourPK_R)$; \item computes the random rendezvous mailbox $\phaddr = \hash(\text{`addr'} \concat \dhkex \concat \jourPK_S \concat n_s)$ and a symmetric key $\symkey = \hash(\text{`key'} \concat \dhkex \concat \jourPK_S \concat n_s)$; \item pads the message $m$ to obtain $m'$ of length $\messagelen$, and computes the ciphertext $c = \authencenc(\symkey, m')$; \item opens an anonymous connection to the pigeonhole and uploads $c$ to mailbox $\phaddr$. \end{enumerate} For every upload, the pigeonhole notifies all monitoring receivers (see \phmonitor below) that a message arrived at $\phaddr$. \end{protocol}
+The sender \begin{enumerate}[noitemsep,topsep=0pt] \item computes the Diffie-Hellman key $\dhkex = \textvar{DH}(\jourSK_S, \jourPK_R)$; \item computes the random rendezvous mailbox $\phaddr = \hash(\text{`addr'} \concat \dhkex \concat \jourPK_S \concat n_s)$ and a symmetric key $\symkey = \hash(\text{`key'} \concat \dhkex \concat \jourPK_S \concat n_s)$; \item pads the message $m$ to obtain $m'$ of length $\messagelen$, and computes the ciphertext $c = \authencenc(\symkey, m')$; \item opens an anonymous connection to the pigeonhole and uploads $c$ to mailbox $\phaddr$. \end{enumerate} For every upload, the pigeonhole notifies all monitoring receivers (see \phmonitor below) that a message arrived at $\phaddr$. \end{protocol}